dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 ### Handle transient faults

-The most common faults you may expect to occur when making external HTTP calls are transient.
+Most common faults occur when external HTTP calls are transient.
 A convenient extension method called `AddTransientHttpErrorPolicy` is included which allows a policy to be defined to handle transient errors.
 Policies configured with this extension method handle `HttpRequestException`, HTTP 5xx responses, and HTTP 408 responses.

 The `AddTransientHttpErrorPolicy` extension can be used within `Startup.ConfigureServices`.
 The extension provides access to a `PolicyBuilder` object configured to handle errors representing a possible transient fault: